 For young emerging artists and arts administrators, the ANO’s Young Arts Leaders Collective works to fill the gap in support for those in the initial stages of their careers as artists and arts administrators.

-A comprehensive resource database is available on the ANO website with information ranging from producing tools (fundraising, marketing, outreach) to industry information (unions and associations, arts service organizations), to career and organization development.
+A comprehensive resource database is available on the ANO website with information including producing tools (fundraising, marketing, outreach), opportunities for artists, industry information (unions and associations, arts service organizations), and career and organization development.

 The Ottawa Arts Council works to promote, advance, and advocate for the arts in Ottawa through supporting artists and organizations and providing opportunities to advance the arts sector in Ottawa.
 The Ottawa Arts Council is a bilingual organization.

 While the Ottawa Arts Council does not distribute funding in the form of grants, awards are available to artists of all disciplines through the Arts Awards Program.
 Applications for Arts Awards jury members are accepted on an ongoing basis.